 RAM isn't the only resource that matters for a good performance.
 One of the main factors is the used CPU and how many servers run on that CPU.
 A good CPU alone doesn't matter if it's shared with too many other Minecraft servers, so be careful and don't compare server hosts just by their CPU specs, only testing the actual performance can give you a good comparison which is why we offer 5 free credits when you sign up to test our service (no payment method required).

-We currently mainly use AMD EPYC™ 7F72 CPUs on our nodes, but as explained in the disclaimer above, this is not guaranteed.
+We currently use AMD EPYC™ 7F72 CPUs or similar on our nodes, but as explained in the disclaimer above, this is not guaranteed.

 Disk / SSD

 We only use SSDs for our nodes to ensure the best performance when starting your server and loading/saving chunks.
 Your server has a storage limit of 10 GB, which is necessary to ensure that your server starts and stops in a decent time.
 In our dynamic system, we store your server in a storage system independent from our nodes and move your server from and to that storage system for every server start/stop.
 While this happens with a high transmission speed in our datacenter, it still takes a while to transfer the up to 10 GB.
 Larger servers would take several minutes just to load and save which is the main reason why we limit the size.
 You can keep the size low even when exploring large parts of the world by enabling the "Optimize" option on the worlds page.